-A Mechanics Bank Interest Checking account (formerly Rabobank) is currently used for payroll, accounts payable and other daily operating purposes.
+A Mechanics Bank Interest Checking account is currently used for payroll, accounts payable and other daily operating purposes.
 Most accounts payable disbursements are drawn through checks, and most payroll disbursements are processed through direct deposit.
 The market value and original cost value of cash are reported as the same number.
 Because this is the daily operating account, there may be large fluctuations from one quarterly report to another depending on the nature of the deposits and expenditures and cash flow needs during the quarter.

-The District established a Mechanics Bank (formerly Rabobank) Public Investment Money Market Account (PIMMA) in August 2014.
+The District established a Mechanics Bank Public Money Market Account in August 2014.
 The minimum required balance in the account was \$50,000 or there was a \$25 monthly maintenance fee.
 When the account was initially opened, it was indexed to match the monthly LAIF rate.
-However, the District was notified regarding a rate change.
-Effective June 9, 2015, Rabobank decided to reduce the PIMMA rate to a flat rate of 0.20% on balances up to \$50 million.
+The District was recently notified regarding a rate change, currently 2.78%.
 Interest is paid monthly and the funds collateralized at 110%, at all times.

-Rabobank and Mechanics Bank have since merged and the District's PIMMA account transitioned to Mechanics bank on May 29, 2020.
 As a Federal Regulation, we are limited to 6-withdrawals per month.
 Any activity beyond this is subject to \$15 charge per transaction.
-The current interest rate on this account is 0.04%.
-Use of this account helps the District reduce wire transfer charges from CalTRUST and LAIF to the Public Interest Checking account.
-Transfers between the PIMMA and Public Interest Checking are free of charge.
+The current interest rate on this account is 2.78%.
+Use of this account helps the District reduce wire transfer charges from CalTRUST and LAIF to the Public Money Market account.
+Transfers between the PMMA and Public Interest Checking are free of charge.